A nonamenable "factor" of a Euclidean space: Representation of a unimodular one-ended tree by a tiling; generalization to amenable graphs

-From now on, $\Z^3$ will denote the Cayley diagram.
+From now on, $\Z^3$ will stand for the Cayley diagram.
 First we define a fiid copy of the graph $\Z^3$ on the vertex set $U$ (that is, a fiid decoration of $U$ in $G$ by $\Z^3$).
-As $n=1,2,\ldots$, consider the elements $x$ of $\Vdiad_n$, and define a $2^{\lfloor m(x)/3\rfloor}\times 2^{\lfloor (m(x)+1)/3\rfloor}\times 2^{\lfloor (m(x)+2)/3\rfloor}$ grid $L(x)$ on $\Q_{m(x)}(x)=\Q_{m}(x)$, with edges oriented and colored by the first, second and third generator of $\Z^3$, respectively, as in the Cayley diagram of $\Z^3$, and in such a way, that it respects all the $L(y)$ defined in earlier steps (in other words, if $y<x$, $y\in \Vdiad$, then define $L(x)$ so that $L(y)\subset L(x)$ and the colors and orientations agree).
+As $n=1,2,\ldots$, for every element $x$ of $\Vdiad_n$, define a $2^{\lfloor m(x)/3\rfloor}\times 2^{\lfloor (m(x)+1)/3\rfloor}\times 2^{\lfloor (m(x)+2)/3\rfloor}$ grid $L(x)$ on $\Q_{m(x)}(x)=\Q_{m}(x)$ as vertex set, with edges oriented and colored by the first, second and third generator of $\Z^3$, respectively, as in the Cayley diagram of $\Z^3$, and in such a way, that it respects all the $L(y)$ defined in earlier steps (in other words, if $y<x$, $y\in \Vdiad$, then define $L(x)$ so that $L(y)\subset L(x)$ and the colors and orientations agree).
+This is possible because of the previous paragraph, and since the $L(y)$ also have a dyadic form but smaller size.
 Beyond this constaint, the adjacencies of the actual points of $\Q_m(x)$ in this grid can be determined arbitrarily, but one should follow some fixed fiid rule (as usual).
 By Lemma \ref{Tpartition}, every point $u\in U$ is in infinitely many $\Q_m(x)$.
-Hence the limit of the $L(x)$ has to be $\Z^3$, or an infinite half-space, quarter-space or eigth-space of $\Z^3$ -- however, only the first one is possible, by a simple MTP argument (otherwise one could assign points of the border to the vertices, mapping infinitely many to some border points).
+Hence the limit of the $L(x)$ has to be $\Z^3$, or an infinite half-space, quarter-space or eigth-space of $\Z^3$ -- however, only the first one is possible, by a simple MTP argument (otherwise one could assign points of the border to the vertices, in a way that the same border point is assigned to infinitely many points).
 Again by Lemma \ref{Tpartition}, any two points of $U$ are in the same $\Q_m$-class if $m$ is large enough.
 Therefore, the limit of the $L(x)$ is in fact a connected copy of $\Z^3$ on $U$, which we defined as a fiid.

-In the rest of the proof we explain how to decorate every point $v$ of $V(T)$ by a tile $\tau (v)$ of $\R^3$, where $\R^3$ is given as the expansion of the $\Z^3$ that we just constructed on $V(T)$.
-These tiles will be polyhedra, bricks with finitely many possible holes in them, such that the holes are also bricks.
+In the rest of the proof we explain how to decorate every point $v$ of $V(T)$ by a tile $\tau (v)$ of $\R^3$, with $\R^3$ given as the expansion of the $\Z^3$ that we just constructed on $V(T)$.
+These tiles will be polyhedra, and moreover, {\it bricks} (higher dimesional rectangles) with finitely many possible holes in them, such that the holes are also bricks.
 The collection $\{\tau (v):\, v\in V(T)\}$ will give a partition of $\R^3$, with adjacency relation isomorphic to that of $T$.
 In other words, we will define a representation of $T$ by a tiling.
 This will be done as a fiid.

 \thin{{\rm Thin}} \F{{\cal F}}